 Training and Education Requirements

 There are actually multiple ways a person can work to become a plumber.
-One reliable way of becoming a plumber is through training and education through a either a community college or technical school.
-While an aspiring plumber is in school, he/she might be also getting on-the-job training through an apprenticeship.
-While an aspiring plumbing completes the apprenticeship program, he/she will work for around 5 years with an experienced plumber as well as earning an hourly wage doing this.
-Even though the apprenticeship is extensive and takes quite a bit of time to complete, education is still mandatory and a plumber won’t get a job without educational experience on his/her resume.
+One reliable way of becoming a plumber is through training and education through either a community college or technical school.
+While an aspiring plumber is in school, he/she might also be getting on-the-job training through an apprenticeship.
+While an aspiring plumber completes the apprenticeship program, he/she will work for around five years with an experienced plumber as well as earning an hourly wage doing this.
+Even though the apprenticeship is extensive and takes quite a bit of time to complete, education is still mandatory, and a plumber won’t get a job without educational experience on his/her resume.
 At this time, the required hours of education are 144 hours.

 The apprenticeship is usually in place to give the individual hands-on experience, while the education is typically used to help the individual learn certain types of information such as safety procedures, regional codes, various regulations, math, etc. Both the training and education go hand and hand to prepare an individual to be a responsible and professional plumber.

 When entering an apprenticeship, there are typically a few requirements.
 They are quite basic and require that the aspiring plumber be at least at the age of 18, have a high school diploma, be in shape, etc. The passing of a drug test is also required for most apprentices to enter the plumbing field.